evshary/cheat-sheet/Linux/peripheral/tpm.md

 When the value is wrong, then the software won't work.
 Another example is using "policy" in TPM, it needs a specific PCR value to unseal the encrypted data.

+While it comes to update the software, the PCR value will change.
+Therefore you should also update PCR list which is used by verifying software.

 > PCR value can't be modified arbitrarily.
 It can only be changed by `digest(old_value|data)`.
 The initial value of PCR value might be all 0 / 1.

 ![image](https://user-images.githubusercontent.com/456210/177108393-0673049a-a962-4f71-b842-0b7cd12f6705.png)